Autologous Stem Cell Injection Therapy (ASCI)

 What is Autologous Stem Cell Injection Therapy?

 Autologous Stem Cell Injection therapy utilizes a patient’s own bone marrow or fat, both of which are rich sources of stem cells.
-The bone marrow or fat is collected, filtered, centrifuged, and injected into injured areas.
+Growth factors and The bone marrow or fat is collected, filtered, centrifuged, and injected into injured areas using image guidance.
 Preliminary work shows level 2 and 3 evidence that it is as safe as other injection-based treatments, poses no risk of tumor genesis, and in numerous retrospective and prospective case series shows excellent clinical outcomes and objective healing of multiple musculoskeletal tissues.

-Autologous Stem Cell Injection therapy is a regenerative spine procedure that is an excellent choice for athletes or anyone with an active lifestyle that would like to restore their mobility.
-This procedure is commonly used to heal the following conditions:
+Autologous Stem Cell Injection therapy is a regenerative interventional orthopedic injection procedure that is an excellent choice for athletes or anyone with an active lifestyle that would like to get pain relief and restore their mobility and function.
+This procedure is commonly used to treat the following conditions:

 - Advanced arthritis